xmk0987/WebDev-kurssi/assignment/backend/README.md

 Database is saved to ``db/db.json`` and it can be reset again with the above command.
 If you want to start with empty database just delete the file ``db/db.json``

 ## Running server

 ```
 npm start
 ```

-Server listens on port _3000_.
+Server listens on port _3001_.
 You can define a different port inside ``nodemon.json`` file.

 ## API documentation

-API documentation can can be viewed in the address http://localhost:3000/docs/
+API documentation can be viewed in the address http://localhost:3001/

-The documentation can be found in the file ``public/docs/index.html``
+The documentation can also be found in the file ``public/index.html``

-Server uses JWT tokens for user authentication and expects the token to be delivered inside the ``Authorization`` request header.
+Server uses cookies and JWT tokens for user authentication and expects the token to be delivered inside a cookie.

-``Authorization: Bearer <token>``

-A token can be received via login at http://localhost:3000/api/login (See API documentation)
+A token can be received via login at http://localhost:3001/api/login (See API documentation)

 ## Tests